 In our first interview episode, David sits down with homebrew creator, tep392 (AKA: Perry Thuente) to discuss his latest creation, Pac-Man Arcade.
 Hear how he was able to make such a spot on version of the classic arcade game and get some early insite into some of his upcoming projects.
 Show Notes New Theme Song Software Remixes at Bandcamp ComputeHer (She's also part of 8 Bit Weapon) Links AtariAge forum discussion: Purchase info and links to game files can be found here

 In this episode, we take a shot at playing the light gun game Crossbow and say, “shuriken” (sure-I-can ☺) to reviewing the budget game Ninja.
-Show Notes News The UnoCart, pre-orders thread at AtariAge forums Geek.com's review of Breakout, Jamie Lendino's new book about Atari 8-bits KanexPro Composite/ S-video to 4K HDMI Converter ABBUC 2017 Software Contest Homebrew Heroes: Facebook group and Facebook page Kieren's "Laird's Lair" YouTube channel Larry Bundy Jr's YouTube channel Kieren's video review of the book The Story Of The Commodore Amiga In Pixels Crossbow Published by Atari Corp (1988) Developed by Sculptured Software Info: Giant Bomb's description of Crossbow (arcade) Downloads: "Crossbow" at AtariMania "Crossbow" at AtariAge Where to Buy: B&C ComputerVisions Other reviews: "Atari 8-bit Vs. Arcade, Part 8" video review 7800 Game by Game Podcast, episode 17 (Atari 7800) Ninja Published by Mastertronic (1986) Developed by Sculptured Software Steve Coleman (programming) Rob Hubbard (music) Info and Downloads: "Ninja", UK cassette tape, at AtariMania "Ninja", US floppy disk, at AtariMania Other reviews: "Atari 8-bit vs Arcade - Part 11" video review
+Show Notes News The UnoCart, pre-orders thread at AtariAge forums Geek.com's review of Breakout, Jamie Lendino's new book about Atari 8-bits KanexPro Composite/ S-video to 4K HDMI Converter ABBUC 2017 Software Contest Homebrew Heroes: Facebook group and Facebook page Kieren's "Laird's Lair" YouTube channel Larry Bundy Jr's YouTube channel Kieren's video review of the book The Story Of The Commodore Amiga In Pixels Crossbow Published by Atari Corp (1988) Developed by Sculptured Software Info: Giant Bomb's description of Crossbow (arcade) Downloads: "Crossbow" at AtariMania "Crossbow" at AtariAge Where to Buy: B & C ComputerVisions Other Reviews and Info: "Atari 8-bit Vs. Arcade, Part 8" video review 7800 Game by Game Podcast, episode 17 (Atari 7800) Ninja Published by Mastertronic (1986) Developed by Sculptured Software Steve Coleman (programming) Rob Hubbard (music) Info and Downloads: "Ninja", UK cassette tape, at AtariMania "Ninja", US floppy disk, at AtariMania Other Reviews and Info: "Atari 8-bit vs Arcade - Part 11" video review